J'ai vu le loup: La Jument de Michao (Brittany)

 The song has been known in Upper Brittany for many centuries, but it wasn't until the folk revival of the 1970s, when the song was recorded as La Jument de Michao, or J'entends le loup, le renard et la belette, by the folk group Kouerien in 1973.
 The rendition by Tri Yann on their 1976 album La Découverte ou l'Ignorance, made it reach a wider audience, which has spawned various adaptations.

-Le loup, le renard et la belette (Acadiana)
+Le loup, le renard et la belette (Acadia)

 The most well known Cajun version is musically very close to the Breton version, but lyrically to the Occitan version.
 Here again, someone testifies to a secret party reserved for a social elite.
 The sexual imagery is more explicit, together with the presence and undoubtedly the exploitation of a child which shocks the narrator, who imagines his own in his place.
 In some versions, the child (“enfant”) is replaced by another woman (“une autre femme”), implying witnessing infidelity rather than child endangerment.